-4.54 The challenge will be to ensure that momentum is maintained through the submission of quality planning applications to meet the target housing requirement.
+4.59 The challenge will be to ensure that momentum is maintained through the submission of quality planning applications to meet the target housing requirement.
 Their approval by the planning authority and subsequent delivery by housing developers is a key factor and will require monitoring and reporting.

-4.55 Significantly large allocations require greater strategic infrastructure; agreement of S106 planning obligations and phasing of development and appropriate trigger points to ensure the delivery of necessary infrastructure and affordable housing.
+4.60 Significantly large allocations require greater strategic infrastructure; agreement of S106 planning obligations and phasing of development and appropriate trigger points to ensure the delivery of necessary infrastructure and affordable housing.
 These conditions are essential to ensure a robust pipeline of saleable properties and affordable housing secured through S106 obligations, alongside supporting services and community facilities.
+Any changes to phasing and triggers within S106 planning obligations will need to be carefully considered to ensure that the need for strategic infrastructure is appropriately identified and satisfactorily funded by the development scheme or through appropriate grant funding and subsidy.
+Regular reviews of the delivery of the site and section 106 planning obligation and any triggers will be essential.